-Really, what most people will be interested in are the more than 4,000 TV channels that are available to stream without a monthly subscription fee.
-These include more than 2,000 local and national US channels, 800 UK channels, almost 400 Canadian channels, plus a variety of other options from Turkey, Germany, and Portugal and a range of Arabic channels.
+Really, what most people will be interested in are the more than 10,000 TV channels that are available to stream without a monthly subscription fee.
+These include more than 7,000 local and national U.S. channels, 1,000 UK channels, almost 1,000 Canadian channels, plus a variety of other options from Turkey, Germany, and Portugal and a range of Arabic channels.

-There is free access to major PPV events, such as big fights, from the likes of ESPN, UFC, WWA NBA, MLB, NHL, and NFL.
+There is free access to major pay-per-view (PPV) events, such as big fights, from the likes of ESPN, UFC, WWA NBA, MLB, NHL, and NFL.

 There are also adult channels and parental controls to ensure that kids don’t accidentally stumble across these.

-In addition to these live channels, there is also a range of on-demand videos and series you can watch whenever you like.
+In addition to these live channels, there is also a huge range of on-demand movies and series you can watch whenever you like.
 Currently, the library boasts more than 200,000 movies and more than 3,000 series that are ready to stream.

 The biggest problem with the app is there is nowhere you can see a full list of all the channels that are available with Tanggula.
 The channel list on the website is woefully thin, listing only the number of channels you get from each country.
 They don’t list the content available, and this is probably a reflection of the fact that they are functioning in a legal grey area.

 The box comes with the ability to record programs to watch later using “Catch-Up” mode.
 You can also pause live TV if you need to leave the room for some reason and you don’t want to miss anything from your program.